This tutorial can be downloaded link.

 plt.show()

-We demonstate how to diagonalize the effective Hamiltonian for \(m_S=1\).
-In this case the alpha spin cannel will have more electrons than the beta spin-channel.
+We demonstrate how to diagonalize the effective Hamiltonian for \(m_S=1\).
+In this case, the alpha spin channel will have more electrons than the beta spin channel.

 [12]: